Twin Reversed Arterial Perfusion Sequence (TRAP Sequence)

-Twin reversed arterial perfusion sequence (TRAP sequence, also sometimes called TRAP syndrome) is a condition that occurs only in identical twins that share a placenta (monochorionic), in which one twin, lacking a functioning cardiac system, receives blood from the normally developing twin called the “pump twin.”
-This places an enormous demand on the heart, putting the pump twin at risk for cardiac failure.
-Left untreated, the pump twin will die in 50 percent to 75 percent of cases.
+Twin reversed arterial perfusion sequence (TRAP sequence) is a condition that occurs only in twins that share a placenta (monochorionic).
+One twin, called the parabiotic twin, lacks a functioning cardiac system and receives blood from the normally developing twin, often referred to as the “pump twin.”
+Because one heart is pumping blood for both twins, the condition places an enormous demand on the heart, putting the pump twin at risk for cardiac failure.

-The risk to the pump twin rises proportionately to the increasing size of the abnormally developing twin.
-TRAP sequence is also associated with excess amniotic fluid, caused by increased blood flow to the kidneys that results in overproduction of fetal urine (the primary source of amniotic fluid).
-This buildup of fluid may cause polyhydramnios, leading to premature rupture of the fetal membranes and preterm labor.
+TRAP sequence can also be associated with excess amniotic fluid, caused by increased blood flow to the kidneys that results in overproduction of fetal urine (the primary source of amniotic fluid).
+This buildup of fluid may cause polyhydramnios, placing the pregnancy at risk for premature rupture of membranes and preterm labor.

 “Reversed arterial perfusion” is used to describe this condition because blood flow is opposite from the normal blood supply of the fetus.
-In TRAP sequence, blood enters the abnormal twin (also called the acardiac or acephalic twin) through the umbilical artery (which usually carries blood away from the fetus back to the placenta) and exits through the umbilical vein, which normally carries blood from the placenta to the fetus.
+In TRAP sequence, blood enters the abnormal twin through the umbilical artery, which usually carries blood away from the fetus and back to the placenta.
+The blood then exits through the umbilical vein, which normally carries blood from the placenta to the fetus.

 TRAP sequence affects approximately 1 percent of monochorionic pregnancies, with an incidence of 1 in 35,000 births.